 Schwab is a top-rated low-fee brokerage as well, and a linked brokerage account is required to open an Investor Checking account.
 With the amazing customer service and a good selection of account options, you may want to consolidate all of your banking and investing under the Schwab umbrella.

-There have been some known bugs in the signup process, so new checking accounts are temporarily suspended.
-Right now it is new savings only.
-But they should be re-opening new checking accounts any time, so keep an eye out regarding those changes.
+There have been some known bugs in the signup process, so new checking and savings accounts are temporarily suspended.
+But they should be re-opening new checking and savings accounts any time, so keep an eye out regarding those changes.

 Banks include many types of financial institutions.
 The most popular types of banks include: